blurbdust/litex_bcrypt/README.md

 -------------------------------

 These are required to build and use the FPGA design and associated software:
-- Linux computer (Tested on Ubuntu 20.04).
+- Linux (Ubuntu 20.04 tested)
+- Python 3
-- Python3, Xilinx Vivado (for hardware target).
+- Xilinx Vivado (for synthesis)
-- Acorn CLE-215+ board (for hardware target).
+- Acorn CLE-215+ board
-- USB cable for JTAG.
+- USB cable (JTAG)
-- OpenFPGALoader for loading/flashing.
+- OpenFPGALoader

 [> Installing LiteX
 -------------------